Queer Along the River

 Southwark LGBTQ+ Network.
 Southwark Queerstory, Peckham Levels 2018

-Mapping Black London: contains a map of historic London with 3,302 people listed, over 500 of them in South London.
+Mapping Black London: contains a map of historic London with 3,302 people listed, including hundreds of people in South London.

 Mapping Queer Southwark, Southwark Council 2020